Professor Alison Rowlands

 The social and cultural history of early modern Germany.

-Gender in early modern Germany.
+Gender in early modern Europe.

-I am interested in the ways in which gender was constructed and expressed in early modern Germany, with particular focus on the city of Rothenburg ob der Tauber and its rural hinterland.
-I am especially interested in how individuals expressed their gendered selves through words and deeds; in the impact of major events (such as war or personal trauma) on gender; and in masculinities in an urban context.
+I focus on the construction and expression of gender in early modern Germany and England.
+I am especially interested in how individuals articulated their gendered selves through words and deeds, and in the impact of major events (such as war or personal trauma) on gendered subjectivities.

 Current research